Sleep Coaching as a Working Mom — Is It Possible?

 Worth it for the Working Mom

 Being a working mom is no small task.
 It is definitely not for the faint of heart!
 Adding in several dedicated weeks of sleep coaching may feel downright overwhelming.
-However, I know that you can do it well with some planning, prep, and good communication.
+You can do it well with some planning, prep, and good communication.
 You will be so glad you climbed this mountain once you are on the other side!